Python-GIS-book/site/source/back-matter/md/glossary.md

 Loop
   A programming construct that allows a section of code to be repeated a finite number of times or until a given condition is met.

+Map projection
+  A map projection is a mathematical method to draw a graphical representation of the Earth's surface on a flat surface, i.e. a map.

 Markdown
   A lightweight markup language used to convert plain text input to rich-formatted output.